jhanzo/rpi-utils/docker/README.md

-Below some interesting docker images :
+Below some relevant docker images :

+### Raspbian base (from hub)

+docker pull resin/rpi-raspbian

 ### Airplay
 *For streaming iOS devices on raspberry without any Apple TV*